cms-tau-pog/TauFW/PicoProducer/README.md

 ### Why do my jobs fail ?

 First make sure it runs locally with `pico.py run`.
-If it runs locally, but your jobs still fail, you can find out the reason by looking into the job log files.
-You can find them in `jobdir`, or via
+If it runs locally and your jobs still fail, you can find out the reason by looking into the job log files.
+You can find them in `jobdir`, which by default is set to `output/$ERA/$CHANNEL/$SAMPLE`, or via
 ```
-pico.py status -c mutau -y 2018
+pico.py status -c mutau -y 2018 -l
 ```
 Make sure that your VOMS proxy is valid,
 ```